rdeioris/glTFRuntime-docs/README.md

 # Features

-* Allows to load Static Meshes, Skeletal Meshes, Animations, Hierarchies, Materials and Textures from glTF 2.0 Embedded (.gltf) or Binary (.glb) files.
+* Allows to load Static Meshes, Skeletal Meshes, Animations, Cameras, Hierarchies, Materials and Textures from glTF 2.0 Embedded (.gltf) or Binary (.glb) files.
 * Assets can be loaded on the fly both in PIE and Packaged Games.
 * Assets can be loaded from the filesystem, http servers or raw json strings.
+* Assets can be compressed with gzip (will be decompressed on the fly)
 * Supports generating ad-hoc Skeletons or reusing already existing ones (a gltf Exporter for Skeletons is included too)
 * Non skeletons/skins-related animations are exposed as Curves.
 * Full support for PBR Materials
+* Support for the Specular/Glossiness extension (KHR_materials_pbrSpecularGlossiness)
 * Support for glTF 2.0 Sparse Accessors
 * Support for multiple texture coordinates/channels/uvs
 * Allows to define Static Meshes collisions (Spheres, Boxes, Complex Meshes) at runtime.
+* StaticMeshes can be imported as SkeletalMeshes (with a single root bone) and the opposite.
+* Support for MorphTargets
+* Support for merging multiple meshes on the same skeleton
+* Support for Vertex Colors

 # Quickstart